google/cluster-insight/TROUBLESHOOTING.md

 1. Read the log of the running Cluster-Insight server and look for additional information about the failure.
 Follow these instructions:
     1. Login to the master node running the Cluster-Insight server.
-    2 .Find the container ID of the Cluster-Insight server with the command:
+    2. Find the container ID of the Cluster-Insight server with the command:
        `sudo docker ps`
     3. Read the logs of the Cluster-Insight server with the command:
        `sudo docker log CONTAINER_ID`